oracle/node-oracledb/doc/api.md

 Query data is commonly broken into small sets for two reasons:

-- 'web pagination' that allows moving from one set of rows to a next, or previous, set.
+- 'Web pagination' that allows moving from one set of rows to a next, or previous, set.

 - Fetching of consectitive small sets of data for processing.
 This